-Decades of overexploitation have devastated shark populations, leaving considerable doubt as to their ecological status.
-Yet much of what is known about sharks has been inferred from catch records in industrial fisheries, whereas far less information is available about sharks that live in coastal habitats.
-Here we address this knowledge gap using data from more than 15,000 standardized baited remote underwater video stations that were deployed on 371 reefs in 58 nations to estimate the conservation status of reef sharks globally.
+Decades of overexploitation have devastated shark populations, leaving considerable doubt as to their ecological status^{1,2}.
+Yet much of what is known about sharks has been inferred from catch records in industrial fisheries, whereas far less information is available about sharks that live in coastal habitats3.
+Here we address this knowledge gap using data from more than 15,000 standardized baited remote underwater video stations that were deployed on 371 reefs in S8 nations to estimate the conservation status of reef sharks globally.
 Our results reveal the profound impact that fishing has had on reef shark

 - Dr. Dayne Buddo was a co-author to a peerreviewed publication, "Global Status and Conservation Potential of Reef Sharks" - 2.
-Cover for Museum Futures: Corona Conundrum
+Book cover MUSEUM FUTURES: Corona Conundrum